telekom-security/tpotce/README.md

 - **Improve install speed with apt-fast**
   - Migrating from a stable base install to Debian (Sid) requires downloading lots of packages.
 Depending on your geo location the download speed was already improved by introducing netselect-apt to determine the fastest mirror.
 Wit h apt-fast the downloads will be even faster by downloading packages not only in parallel but also with multiple connections per package.
+- **Added Ansible T-Pot Deployment on Open Telekom Cloud**
+  - Reusable Ansible Playbooks for all cloud providers
+  - Example Showcase with our Open Telekom Cloud

 <a name="concept"></a>
 # Technical Concept